 Got lost while searching for an Awesome Engagement Ring?

-What size, shape, and setting will be exactly what she’s been dreaming of?
+What size, shape, and setting and would it be exactly what she has been dreaming of?

 Here are some ideas on how to find out.

 In this day of just about anything goes, many couples discuss the bride-to-be’s preference in a diamond engagement ring or even visit jewelry stores or online sites together (And some studies encourage couples to do this together: Why Couples Should Shop for an Engagement Ring Together & Picking Out Your Own Engagement Ring?
 A Do Or A Don’t) to try on different shapes and settings.

 However, many of us – traditional type guys – still want the proposal and presentation of the diamond to be a wonderful surprise to our ladies.
 So here are some simple steps each of you can take either together or secretly on your own.

 Step One: Decide Your Budget For The Whole Ring (Setting & Diamond)